fahdi/theme-my-login/readme.txt

 5. Forgot Password Text - You can change this to whatever text you want to appear above your forgot password form.
 This defaults to 'Forgot Password'.

+6. Profile Text - You can change this to whatever text you want to appear above the user profile form.
+This defaults to 'Your Profile'.

-6. Template Header Files - Enter each header file used in your template, one per line.
+7. Template Header Files - Enter each header file used in your template, one per line.
 Typically, this is only header.php, but you can figure this out by clicking Appearance->Editor->Main Index Template.
 If the only function call you see is get_header() before the HTML then it's likely this is the only file you need to enter.

-7. Template HTML After Header - Enter the HTML that appears between the get_header() function and the page code.
+8. Template HTML After Header - Enter the HTML that appears between the get_header() function and the page code.
 You can probably figure this out by clicking Appearance->Editor->Main Index Template.
 The HTML you need to copy is everything between the last ?> in the top of the file and the line that looks something like this: <?php endif; ?> and the line that may look like this: <?php get_sidebar(); ?>.
 Keep in mind that if you are using a template that doesn't fit the typical scheme, you will need to experiment a bit to get this right.

-8. Template HTML Before Footer - Enter the HTML that appears between the page code and the get_sidebar()/get_footer() functions.
+9. Template HTML Before Footer - Enter the HTML that appears between the page code and the get_sidebar()/get_footer() functions.
 You can probably figure this out by clicking Appearance->Editor->Main Index Template.
 The HTML you need to copy is everything between the last ?> in the top of the file and the line that looks something like this: <?php if (have_posts()) : ?>.
 Keep in mind that if you are using a template that doesn't fit the typical scheme, you will need to experiment a bit to get this right.

-9. Template Footer Files - Enter each footer file used in your template, one per line.
+10. Template Footer Files - Enter each footer file used in your template, one per line.
 Typically this is sidebar.php and footer.php.
 You can figure this out by clicking Appearance->Editor->Main Index Template.
 If you see the function calls get_sidebar() and get_footer() then you should be able to leave the defaults alone.

 Now you can save your changes and go test out your new themed login and registration pages.
 That's all!